What causes fluid overload?

 Excess fluid can build up in various locations in the body, leading to swelling in the feet, ankles and lower legs (peripheral edema) and/or swelling in the abdomen (ascites).
 When excess fluid collects in the lungs, the condition is called pulmonary edema.

 Fluid overload can also occur as a result of some other health conditions, including kidney disease and liver disease.
 It can also be a side effect of some medications.

 According to the National Institutes of Health, almost 5 million people in the United States have heart failure, the foremost cause of fluid overload.
 Each year, about 550,000 new cases of heart failure are diagnosed.
 While the condition can develop in people of all ages, heart failure is more common among the elderly.
 Medicare data shows that heart failure is the most common diagnosis among elderly people who are hospitalized.
 And because the American population is aging, the number of people diagnosed with heart failure is increasing every year.
 Heart failure is also more common among people who are overweight or obese.
 Excess weight puts a greater strain on the heart.
 It also can lead to type 2 diabetes, which adds to the risk of heart failure.

-To learn more about ultrafiltration and heart failure, take a look at the links on the next page.
+To learn more about ultrafiltration and heart failure, take a look at the links below.

 - Adams KF, Lindenfeld J, Arnold JMO, et al. Heart Failure Society of America (HFSA) 2006 Comprehensive Heart Failure Practice Guideline.
 J Cardiac Failure 2006;12:e1-e122.

 - Agostoni P, Marenzi G, Lauri G, et al. Sustained improvement in functional capacity after removal of body fluid with isolated ultrafiltration in chronic cardiac insufficiency: failure of furosemide to provide the same result.
 Am J Med.
 1994;96:191-199.